aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

 ## 3. ElasticSearch
 ## 4. CDN
 ---
-# VII.
+# VIII.
 Concepts & Principles
 * Design Principle:: **Separation of Concerns([SoC](https://softwareengineering.stackexchange.com/questions/32581/how-do-you-explain-separation-of-concerns-to-others)) :** Every separate(& changable) thing should be at separate place.To allow single point of change in entire code.